Pilgrimage | Beach

 At a distance of 60 km from Murudeshwar, 73 km from Udupi, 90 km from Jog Falls and 133 km from Mangalore, Sri Mookambika Devi Temple is a Hindu temple situated at Kollur in Udupi district of Karnataka.
 The temple is located in the valley of Kodachadri Mountain Peak on the banks of Souparnika River.
 Kollur is regarded as one of the Seven Mukti Stalas created by Parashurama and the other places are Udupi, Subrahmanya, Kumbasi, Kodeshwara, Sankaranarayana and Gokarna.
 It is a famous site of pilgrimage in Karnataka and one of the top places to visit near Murudeshwar.

 This temple is dedicated to Goddess Parvathi.
 According to Legend, Goddess Parvathi killed a demon called Kamsasuran who lived here and attempted to become powerful through his penance.
 Devi along with the help of Veerabadra, Ganesha and Shiva initially made him dumb and he came to be called Mookasuran (Mooka means dumb).
 Later the goddess killed him with her Chakra and called as Mookambika thereafter.
 The place where Devi killed Mookasura is known as Marana Katte.

-At a distance of 100 Kms from Mangalore, Kukke Subrahmanya Temple is a sacred Hindu temple located at Kukke near Mangalore.
+At a distance of 100 km from Mangalore, Kukke Subrahmanya Temple is a sacred Hindu temple located at Kukke near Mangalore.
 It is one of the most famous temples in Karnataka and among the must-visit places as part of Mangalore holiday packages.

 Dedicated to Lord Murugan, Kukke Subrahmanya Temple is one of the important temples of Lord Subrahmanya (Lord Murugan), and among the famous pilgrimage places to visit near Mangalore.
 This temple is famous for Sarpa Dosha.
 Lord Subrahmanya is worshipped as the protector of all serpents.
 The epics mention that the divine serpent Vasuki and other serpents found refugee under Lord Subrahmanya when attacked by Garuda.

 Sarpa Samskara/Sarpa Dosha is one of the poojas performed at this temple by devotees to get rid of the sarpa dosha.
-Kukke subramanya can be reached by road from Mangalore and Bangalore.
+Kukke Subramanya can be reached by road from Mangalore and Bangalore.

 Timings: 6:30 AM - 1:30 PM & 3:30 PM - 8 PM

 The main attraction of Dharmasthala is the famous Manjunatha Temple.
 This place is also known as Sri Kshetra, and is one of the top places to visit near Mangalore.
 Dedicated to Lord Shiva in the form of Manjunatha or Lokeshwara, this temple dates back to 16th Century.
 It is said that the Shiva Linga worshipped at this temple was procured from Kadri Temple in Mangalore.
-This place was known as Kuduma and later renamed to Dharmasthala in 16th century by Vadiraja Swami of Udupi.
+This place was known as Kuduma and was later renamed Dharmasthala in the 16th century by Vadiraja Swami of Udupi.

-The shrines of four Dharma Daivas (Kalarahu, Kalarkaayi, Kanyakumari and Kumaraswamy) are built well before Manjunatha Temple in Dharmasthala.
+The shrines of four Dharma Daivas (Kalarahu, Kalarkaayi, Kanyakumari, and Kumaraswamy) are built well before Manjunatha Temple in Dharmasthala.
 Lakshadeepotsava celebrated in Kartheekamasa (Nov/Dec) is the main attraction of the temple.

 Historical & Heritage | Pilgrimage